-Confirmation of Enrolment Program notices are sent to all students on 28 April and 29 September.
+Confirmation of Enrolment Program notices are sent to all students in April and September.
 It is not necessary to return these forms unless any of the information recorded is incorrect.
 If amendments need to be made, students should contact the appropriate course office.